-Mr. KEITH HARLEY (Mechanic, KMH Motors): Yeah, you definitely know it's a diesel, or someone will tell you that there's something wrong with your car.
+KEITH HARLEY: Yeah, you definitely know it's a diesel, or someone will tell you that there's something wrong with your car.

 ARNOLD: Keith Harley is a mechanic at KMH Motors in North Chelmsford, Massachusetts, and he works on older diesel cars.

 HARLEY: A gasoline engine can make this noise when it has a serious problem.